Angular-RU/angular-ru-sdk/docs/introduction/intro.md

-## Why
+## Introduction

-The Angular-RU Software Development Kit (SDK) is a set of tool chain that implement common interaction patterns whilst being un opinionated about their presentation for Angular.
-It represents an abstraction of the core functionalities found in the Angular.
+The **Angular-RU Software Development Kit (SDK)** is a collection of tools designed to streamline common interaction patterns in Angular.
+It abstracts the core functionalities of the framework, providing a versatile foundation for your applications without dictating the visual presentation.
+This allows you to focus on building features while maintaining full control over the user interface.

-#### Version policy

-`X.Y.Z`, where `X` align with Angular version, `Y` align with features and `Z` align with bugfixes.